 - 1. Access a Probability Distribution Analysis for which you want to modify the Distribution Type. - 2.
 If you want to change the Distribution Type from the Analysis Summary workspace: - a.
-In the bottom section, select Distribution Options, and then select \mathscr{P} .
-The Distribution Type field is enabled. - b.
-In the Distribution Type box, select the desired Distribution Type, and then select 🛅.
-The analysis is recalculated based on the selected Distribution Type.
+In the bottom section, select Distribution Options, and then select .
+The Distribution Type field is enabled.